COPRS/reference-system-software/contribute/README.md

     ```
 4. The application **must not rely on privilege escalation**.
     Requesting a privilege escalation is forbidden by the security execution context policies.

 ### Best practices to write a Dockerfile
 Reach the following links for a list of best practices for writing Dockefiles.
 - https://github.com/juan131/dockerfile-best-practices/tree/master
 - https://docs.docker.com/develop/develop-images/dockerfile_best-practices/

+## Ask for support
+If you have any question regarding the COPRS solution please contact: ops_coprs@airbus.com